H&M's quarterly sales surge as pandemic restrictions ease

-Quarterly turnover at H&M (HMb.ST), the world's second-biggest fashion retailer, jumped from a year earlier as pandemic restrictions were eased, although revenue remained well below 2019 levels.
+STOCKHOLM (Reuters) - Quarterly turnover at H&M, the world’s second-biggest fashion retailer, jumped from a year earlier as pandemic restrictions were eased, although revenue remained well below 2019 levels.

 The Swedish group said on Tuesday net sales grew 62% in the period - its fiscal second quarter - from a year earlier, or 75% measured in local currencies, to 46.5 billion crowns ($5.59 billion).
 Analysts polled by Refinitiv had on average forecast net sales growth of 66%.